calculix/ccx2paraview/README.md

 Also you can pass both formats to convert .frd to .vtk and .vtu at once.

 Using the conda environment as described above, an additional binary is provided (thanks to conda-forge's package).
-Activate the conda-environment:
+Activate the conda-environment first:

     conda activate ccx2paraview_rel

-Run converter from the python source as described above or use the provided binary:
+Then, run converter from the python source as described above or use the provided binary:

     ccx2paraview yourjobname.frd vtk
     ccx2paraview yourjobname.frd vtu